Inspiring Leadership: How to Motivate, Succeed & Shine Brightly

 - Clearly Define Success & Hold Your Team Accountable

 To complete a project, your team must understand the end goal, which usually starts with defining when the project will be a "success."
 For example, if a committee is tasked with raising funds to support the organization's charitable endeavors, is the committee's goal raising $5K? $10K?
 More?
+Are they to consider other financial options, such as obtaining a business loan from a company like Buddy Loans?
 Clearly articulating goals for your group is not micromanaging, it is empowering.
 If your members don't understand your vision, they will not know on what to focus or the tasks that are worthy of their time, decreasing the meaningful work completed on behalf of your group.

 When defining "success," remember to inform your members of the tools available to them when working on the project.
 For example, tasking a committee with planning a party for 500 people is meaningless unless you also inform the committee of the funds in the budget that can be used to host the event.